-Cars with South African numberplates were everywhere, clearly a popular getaway for the South Africans.
-On the waterfront was the Zombie Cucumber, a backpackers hostel highly recommended by Lonely Planet.
-After all these weeks, our first stay in an African backpackers hostel.
+On the waterfront was the Zombie Cucumber, a backpackers hostel recommended by Lonely Planet.
+After all these weeks, this would be our first stay in an African backpackers hostel.

-We explored the hostel, which had a network of paths leading to cabins, a swimming pool, hammocks, and a big communal gazebo with the main reception, dining tables and music.
+We took time to explore the hostel, which had a network of paths leading to cabins, a swimming pool, hammocks, and a big communal gazebo with the main reception, dining tables and upbeat music.
 Completing the setup was the obligatory photos, graffiti, foreign currencies and flags decorating all the walls.

 We didn’t stay for long; lunch was more important.
 We found a nearby tourist bar, which at this time of the day was deserted.
 The walls were covered floor to ceiling with the scribbling of tourists in permanent marker.